 It takes a while to walk up gentle slopes to the English Heritage museum at Housesteads Roman Fort where Hadrian’s Wall climbs to the top of an escarpment amidst splendid views of the lush green rolling countryside in Northumberland.

-For a rough gauge, our Topdeck coach was parked behind the cluster of trees.
+Our Topdeck coach was parked behind the cluster of trees.
 Then we walked the slopes to the Roman Fort.

 Note: wear comfortable walking shoes, bring enough drinking water and snacks if you wish.
 I only saw a little stall selling sandwiches, snacks and drinks near the parking area at the foot of the hill.
 We didn’t enter the museum (£4.80) but there are refreshments and snacks for sale in the museum.